scott-good/sofy-docs/docs/topics/Installing Solutions/Kubernetes Administration/installing_solutions_step_by_step_instructions.md

 grand_parent: Installing Solutions
 nav_order: 2
 ---
-# **Installing Solutions Step By Step Instructions**
+# **Installing Solutions Step-By-Step Instructions**
 These instructions are designed for those who have an existing Kubernetes environment, and detail the steps for solution install.
-Supported versions of Kubernetes, Helm and Cert-Manager are listed in the **Supported Kubernetes Environments** guide.
+Supported versions of Kubernetes, Helm, and Cert-Manager are listed in the **Supported Kubernetes Environments** guide.
 If you need more details on any step, see the **Installing Solutions: Getting Started with a GCP Trial Account Tutorial**, which also provides a script that automates most of the setup.

 You will need permissions to install to the Kubernetes cluster.
 Use of a cluster that supports dynamic PV is recommended.